Linuxfabrik/monitoring-plugins/check-plugins/openstack-swift-stat/README.md

 Checks OpenStack Swift object storage account statistics, including total container count, object count, and bytes used.
 Alerts when storage usage exceeds the configured thresholds.

-**Data Collection:**

-* Authenticates to the OpenStack Swift API using credentials from an rc file
-* Reports account-level statistics: container count, object count, total bytes used, and account quota
-* Reports per-container statistics: item count, quota, usage, and remaining free space

 **Important Notes:**

 * You have to provide a path to an rc file to authenticate.
 The rc file should contain standard OpenStack environment variables such as `OS_AUTH_URL`, `OS_USERNAME`, `OS_PASSWORD`, `OS_PROJECT_NAME`, etc.